kurt-krueckeberg/open-fda-device-events/new-src/notes.md

 Other OpenFda PHP Code to Investigate

-- [Dash FDA](https://github.com/jackdbd/dash-fda) has cool graphing/charts but it may not be live results.
-I'm not sure.
+- [laravel-openfda](https://github.com/MeisamMulla/laravel-openfda) has a working Open Fda PHP class
 - [TNTSearch](https://github.com/teamtnt/tntsearch) is a full-text search (FTS) engine written entirely in PHP